 Monthly Columbia City Night Market has 8 food trucks, 20 makers and vendors, live music, and a beer garden on 37th Avenue S. (from S. Ferdinand to S. Edmunds).
 Walk 10 minutes from Columbia City rail station to 4850 37th Ave.
 S in Seattle.

-Watch 10 local bands and solo artists perform original works ranging from singer/songwriter and blues, to indie rock, folk, jazz, and hip-hop at Redfellow Music Festival in Starlight Meadows, 16324 51st Ave.
+Watch 10 local bands and solo artists perform alt-rock, jazz, soul, pop, bluegrass, and more in a green setting at Redfellow Music Festival in Starlight Meadows, 16324 51st Ave.
 SE in Bothell.

 Block Party offers outdoor vendors, a free kids’ zone, a locally sourced beer and wine garden (2 to 10 p.m.), and nine musical performances along E North Bend Way (between Bendigo and Ballarat).
 Parts of North Bend Way and Main Avenue will be closed.